 This Report illustrates how the AW Code principles have been applied, and how Affinity Water has complied with the code's provisions during the year ended 31 March 2022.
-In doina so, we believe it fulfils the Ofwat Licence requirement to explain how we meet the objectives of the BLTG effective, accessible and clear. company's website: affinitywater. co.uk/governance-assurance.
+In doing so, we believe it fulfils the Ofwat Licence meet the objectives of the BLTG effective, accessible and clear. company's website: affinitywater. co.uk/governance-assurance.
 Our Board confirms that the principles of good corporate governance been consistently applied throughout the financial year.